-Good nail technicians know that impeccable sanitation is paramount during any service, but especially during a pedicure.
+Good nail technicians know that impeccable sanitation is paramount during any service, especially during a pedicure.
 Why?

 With today’s lifestyles, circulation problems of the lower limbs are common in a large percentage of the adult population.
 With feet being the farthest extremity from the heart, it is important to have the circulatory system work efficiently in order to deliver oxygen and nutrients to your feet and move waste out through the capillaries.
 Poor circulation of the feet and toes can result in many issues including cold feet and very dry skin.
 When skin is dry it becomes vulnerable, potentially opening portals of entry for bacteria and fungus.
 A client’s risk of exposure to these pathogens is increased during a pedicure service if the pedicure equipment has not been sanitized and disinfected properly.
 It is important to use only a disinfectant that is approved by the relevant government body.
-In addition, it is essential that the disinfectant remain in contact with the tub for the full contact time, as written on the label.
+In addition, it is essential that the disinfectant remains in contact with the tub for the full contact time, as written on the label.

 Never soak your clients’ feet in disinfectant.
 Disinfectants aren’t safe for use on living skin; they are far too harsh and can cause skin irritations, injuries and allergies.
-A non-aggressive, pH balanced foot soak is ideal to properly clean a client’s feet.
-The Footlogix Foot Soak Concentrate is a gentle, pH balanced foot soak with anti-microbial properties that will cleanse the feet—without dehydrating the skin.
+A non-aggressive, pH-balanced foot soak is ideal to properly clean a client’s feet.
+The Footlogix Foot Soak Concentrate is a gentle, pH-balanced foot soak with anti-microbial properties that will cleanse the feet - without dehydrating the skin.
 In addition, the exclusive formula will help soften dry, rough skin as the client soaks.

 Looking for a soakless option?
 Footlogix Cleansing Wipes provide a convenient, hygienic alternative for dry or soakless pedicures.
 Recommended for technicians, foot care nurses, senior or geriatric homecare pedicures, these strong, durable wipes are safe for all skin types and contain no fragrance, scents or alcohol—without dehydrating the skin.